kodu-ai/starters/README.md

 If you have any questions or need assistance, please open an issue or contact our support team.

 Happy coding with Kodu AI Starters! 🎉

-I've created an updated README file as an artifact.
-This new README includes:

-1. An introduction to the Kodu AI Starters repository
-2. A "Getting Started" section
-3. A brief list of available starters
-4. Instructions on how to use a starter
-5. Contribution guidelines, including:
-   - How to make a new entry (create a pull request)
-   - The schema to follow for new entries
-   - Instructions for adding a `.kodu` file
-6. License information
 7. Support contact information

 The README is now more visually appealing with emoji use and clear section headers.
 It's designed to be easy to read and understand on a GitHub page.